BornaBiro/Laptop-LCD-STM32/README.md

 - Use graphics instead of the txt files for connections
 - Better LVDS module for FPGA
 - Custom STM32 PCB with SDRAM and dedicated RGB -> LVDS IC
+- Change the name of the FPGA project to something different than "blink" 🤦